 We are closed weekends, holidays and the last working day of every month for inventory.

 We offer both wellness services and treatment for your sick pets.
 Patients are seen by appointment only.
 In addition, we offer dental cleanings and other surgical procedures (such as spays and neuters).
 Prior to being scheduled for surgery, your pet must have been examined by a veterinarian at our VTF within the last 6 months.
 Unfortunately, after hours emergency services are not available.

 Wellness services are offered in various packages that are designed to meet the needs of your specific pet.
 During your appointment, we will discuss what immunizations are recommended for your pet as well as other yearly tests such as heartworm testing and fecal tests for parasites.
 When your pet receives all of the wellness services in the recommended package, you will receive a package discount.
-These packages vary in price from $35-$75, depending on the needs of your pet.

 Registration of Pets